About rail links with the rest of the country

 A page to help newcomers to the area and visitors to find out how to get around

-Trains to the Midlands, North and Scotland and to West Wales and the Welsh Marches: Change at Bristol Temple Meads for CrossCountry trains, or at Newport or Cardiff for Arriva trains to West Wales and the Welsh Marches and Shrewsbury.
-Click on each company’s name above to see its timetables.
+Trains to the Midlands, North and Scotland and to West Wales and the Welsh Marches Change at Bristol Temple Meads for CrossCountry trains, or having changed to a Cardiff train at Westbury, change again at Newport or Cardiff for trains to West Wales or the Welsh Marches.

-Getting to Airports: Heathrow: Train from Bruton (changing at Westbury) or Castle Cary to Reading, then on by airport bus; or train from Bruton or Gillingham to Woking, then on by airport bus.
+Getting to Airports Heathrow: Train from Bruton (changing at Westbury) or Castle Cary to Reading, then on by airport bus; or train from Bruton or Gillingham to Woking, then on by airport bus.
 Gatwick: train from Gillingham, changing at Clapham Junction (or at Woking with one more change).
 Bristol: Train from Bruton to Bristol Temple Meads station, then on by airport bus.
-Exeter: Train from Castle Cary to Exeter St Davids station, or from Gillingham to Exeter Central station and then from either station Stagecoach no 56 bus to the airport.
+Exeter: Train from Castle Cary to Exeter St Davids station, then Stagecoach no 56 bus to the airport, or train from Gillingham to Exeter Central station, then a short walk to Exeter Bus Station for Stagecoach no 56 bus to the airport.

 For a Map of railway lines throughout the region, and links to other parts see the Regional Map page.

 National Rail Enquiries with a few clicks on their very clear web site can give you train times for journeys between any two stations in England, Wales and Scotland.
 For continental services, and others even further afield, do browse the collection at the foot of the Useful Links page -